FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 - average wind 270 deg 15 kt.
 - cruise starts at 9000 ft 102 kt indicated, +1000 ft + 5 kt every 5 h,
   to reach 12000 ft 117 kt before arrival.
+- ground station should be in range after 8 h.
-- after 16h00, lands in the morning with 1750 gallons, or 8 h :
+- after 16h30, lands in the morning with 1750 gallons, or 8 h :
   130 kt average ground speed (112 kt average indicated), at 53 gallons / h.

 At 160 kt indicated, the cruise will last 2080 NM / 166 kt = 12.5 h.